 Equipping and staffing the Aid Post

-The Western Highland Provincial Health Authority (WHPHA) is currently equipping the aid post and will provide medical and pharmaceutical supplies on an ongoing basis.
-The WHPHA will also provide a Community Health Worker to provide health care to the people of the Umi community and surrounding area.
+The Western Highland Provincial Health Authority (WHPHA) equipped the aid post and is providing medical and pharmaceutical supplies on an ongoing basis.
+The WHPHA has also provided Community Health Workers to deliver health care to the people of the Umi community and surrounding area.
+The first nursing officer commenced in early January 2022.
+The aid post is now fully operational and treating 500+ patients each month.